dangrosvenor/CEMAC_UM_TIPs/PUMA/README.md

 # PUMA tips

+## Rose suite shutdown fail

+Probably due to a local process:

+`ps -flu <puma-user-name> | grep <suite-id>`

+then kill the offending process with `kill -9 <pid>`

+## re-accessing the cylc gui

+* rose sgc

+## Submit fail with no obvious error

+Connection error with no permission/ pub- key or other recognisable error can be an intermittent connection drop and simply resolved by a resubmit

 ## GDK Display Errors

 Check `quota` often these errors posing as display errors when launching rose GUIs appear due to lack of disk space